Location: 110 Charing Cross Road

 In the Dress Circle, the central seats in rows A to D are the best, costing the same as the Stalls premium seats.
 Seats in the Upper Circle are significantly cheaper but the view is compromised.

 Where to buy tickets

-The Phoenix Theatre is owned by the Ambassador Theatre Group and so the best place to buy tickets for Chicago is through their website where you will be charged face value plus an additional booking fee.
+The Phoenix Theatre is owned by the Ambassador Theatre Group and so the best place to buy tickets for Come From Away is through their website where you will be charged face value plus an additional booking fee.
 ATG TheatreCard holders will not pay this booking fee and may receive a small discount for tickets for shows at ATG-owned theatres.
 Also, cardholders will get a discount on drinks at ATG theatre bars.

 Review from the Phoenix

 Guys and Dolls – ★★★★ “…a marvellous show with swing-style music, brilliant dance numbers and a gangster vibe throughout.”
 Read more >>>